abdielreyes/Shopping-cart-tcp/README.md

-# A Shopping cart using tcp sockets in java
+# A Shopping cart using tcp sockets with java